Posts

 Image

 Rosetta Jacobs was born in early 1932.
-Even though she had Jewish grandparents and attended a Hebrew school, she found her name too "Jewish".
+Even though she had Jewish grandparents and attended a Hebrew school, she found her name too "Jewish."
 Thus, she signed a contract with Universal Studios in the late 1940s, changing her name to Piper Laurie.
-It is not known why Jacobs selected Piper Laurie as her new name, especially in an era in which Laurie was a popular first name.
-If it weren't for that change, though, Piper probably wouldn't be a feminine given name today.
-Piper entered sparing use in 1951 and has been used consistently since then.
+It is unknown why Jacobs selected Piper Laurie as her new name, especially in an era in which Laurie was a popular first name.
+If it weren't for that change, though, Piper probably wouldn't be a feminine given name today; it entered sparing use in 1951 and has been used consistently since then.
 Even though Piper debuted in the top 1000 during the late 1990s, a few namesakes were born earlier.
 American author Piper Kerman, who wrote "Orange is the New Black", was born in 1969.
 American actress Piper Perabo, who was named for Laurie, came along in 1974.
-Besides, Piper possibly existed as a given name before the 1950s.
-Jennifer Choldenko's Al Capone Does my Shirts , which takes place in 1935, features a fem
+Besides, Piper possibly existed as a given name before the 1950s; Jennifer Choldenko's Al Capone Does my Shirts , which took place in 1935, features a female

 My Opinion on Sibsets